FOR

 Tools Available

-Budgeting Your Child
+Budgeting Your Child Care Options

 Child Care is a significant expense in a family’s budget.
-These resources from Child Care Aware of America are available to help you as you’re budgeting for child care costs:

-Need Help Paying
+Need Help Paying For Child Care?

 WI SHARES Provides financial child care assistance to low-income parents who are working or preparing to enter the workforce.
 Click here for more information: